 An oculoplastic procedure is a type of surgery done around the eyes.
 You may have this procedure to correct a medical problem or for cosmetic reasons.

-Oculoplastic procedures are done by eye doctors (ophthalmologists) who have special training in plastic or reconstructive surgery.
+Oculoplastic procedures are usually done by eye doctors (ophthalmologists) who have special training in plastic or reconstructive surgery.
+In some cases, procedures are performed by doctors who specialize in head and neck surgery.

 Oculoplastic procedures may be done on the: